HosseinAnari/RM/Readme.md

       the minimum acceptable length of alignment after soft-clipping --max-alignment-length or -mal (default = 1000)
+      the maximum acceptable length of alignment --max-fragment-length or -mfl (default = 2000)
-      the maximum acceptable length of alignment --max-num-locations or -mnl (default = 20)
+      the maximum acceptable length of fragment --max-num-locations or -mnl (default = 20)
       the maximum number of location of candidate hits to examine --alignment-bound or -ab (default = 7)